Best Medicare Supplement Plans: 2026’s Medigap Carriers Ranked

 • Can you be denied Medigap coverage?

 Connecticut, Maine, Massachusetts, and New York require insurers to sell policies to all Medicare beneficiaries.
-In all other states, however, insurers may deny you coverage if you enroll outside of the Initial Enrollment Period, that is, the 7 months during which you’re Eligible for Medicare (three months before to three months after your 65th birthday).
+In all other states, however, insurers may deny you coverage.

 • Can you switch Medigap plans?

-• What is the most popular Medigap plan?
+• What is the most expensive Medicare Supplement plan?

 • Does Medigap cover prescription medications?

-No Medigap plan covers prescription medications, but most companies offer separate plans that can be used to cover these costs.
+While no Medigap plan covers prescription medications, most companies offer separate plans that can be used to cover these costs.

 • Can the insurance company cancel my Medigap plan?